YurgFS/FS25_Yurg_Custom_Pack/README.md

 Issue 0027127 still on going on GIANTS Software side. (it is one of their mods)

+### Working width mods

+It is not recommended to use mods that update the working with of equipments, as some of them will not take the actual width into account and set a fixed value.
+Like this one:
+- **Increased Work Areas for Pickups**

-### Pallets update mods
+### Pallets mods

 It is not recommended to use mods that update pallets as it may interfere with this mod, and specially those ones:
-- Liftable Pallets And Bales
+- **Liftable Pallets And Bales**
-- Larger capacity pallets
+- **Larger capacity pallets**

 # Support